belouve/resume/README.md

 More thorough resume available if directly contacted.

-# Career accomplishments, speaking engagements, awards, etc.
+# Career accomplishments, speaking engagements, awards, etc.  This is where samples of my presentations can be found.

 Event | Description
 ------|------------